m-lohmann/GOG-only_games/README.md

 ## GOG Exclusive Games

-My list of GOG exclusive games (games that are neither on Steam nor on Origin) is originally based on the link above. (`✔` = Cross-checked against Steam, Origin, Zoom, and Uplay by me and others.)
+My list of GOG exclusive games (games that are neither on Steam nor on Origin) is originally based on the link above. (`✔` = Cross-checked against Steam, Origin, Zoom, etc... by me and others.)
 A list including all stuff, old and “new”.
 Feel free to let me know about any errors, etc.

 ## Free Games on GOG